Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Results and Ablations

-\paragraph{Effect of weight sharing (recurrence) in the fast loop} Our fast module applies the same update rule repeatedly for $T$ inner steps, i.e., it is \emph{recurrent} or \emph{weight-shared} across fast iterations.
-To investigate the importance of this recurrent structure, we replaced it with an \emph{unrolled} residual stack of $T$ distinct layers, while keeping the overall fast--slow interface unchanged.
-The results (Table~\ref{tab:maze_T_and_sharing_merged}) show that weight sharing is crucial for OOD generalization: with the same inner-loop budget ($T{=}5$), the non-recurrent 5-layer stack reduces OOD accuracy from approximately $0.6$ to approximately $0.5$.
-Increasing depth without sharing does not recover this performance: a 10-layer unshared stack further degrades OOD accuracy to approximately $0.45$, even after adjusting the learning rate.
-These results support our design choice of a recurrent fast module.
-Please also see \ref{app:ablation_recurrent}.
+\method{} applies the same update rule $\core$ repeatedly for $T$ inner steps; that is, it is \emph{recurrent} in the sense that the update is \emph{weight-shared} across fast iterations.
+To isolate the contribution of this sharing, we replace the $T$ shared iterations with an \emph{unrolled} residual stack of $T$ distinct layers applied once per observation---a construction equivalent to a deep-transition RNN \citep{pascanu2014deep}---keeping the overall fast--slow interface unchanged.
+Table~\ref{tab:fast-loop-ablation} shows that weight sharing is crucial for OOD generalization.
+With the same inner-loop budget ($T=5$), the shared recurrent loop reaches roughly $61\%$ OOD accuracy, whereas the unshared $5$-layer stack drops to about $51\%$, despite using roughly twice as many parameters.
+Increasing the unshared stack to $10$ layers does not close this gap; instead, OOD accuracy falls further to around $45\%$, with substantially higher variance.
+Together, these results support the design choice that \emph{looped recurrence}---not added depth or parameter count---is the effective ingredient of \method{}, aligning with prior work showing that weight-shared looped computation can learn reusable iterative procedures \citep{saunshi2025latent}.